abrege11/compiler-apl/README.md

-&nbsp# Abe's Programming Language (APL)
+&nbsp# Abes Programming Language (APL)
 This is my senior project, I plan on creating a simple compiler that will later be used to write another compiler.

 This is a very ambitious project that I started in December of 2023 over winter break of my junior year of university at NMU (Northern Michigan University).
-I completed the first version of the lexer in about a month with research factored in, and I haven't been able to work on much more up to now, Feb 16. due to a large course load.
+I completed the first version of the lexer in about a month with research factored in, and I havent been able to work on much more up to now, Feb 16. due to a large course load.
 I hope to be able to expand this project little by little as the semester goes on.

 <br>